TimberHogs split with Rhinos - Longview News-Journal

 GAME 2

-Jake Gorell and Cade Parks had two hits apiece in the loss for the Rhinos.
-Gorell and Mason Sellers drove in runs.
+Josiah Taylor tripled, Jake Gorell doubled and the Rhinos scored twice in the second, third and fourth frames on the way to the 6-1 win.

-J.J.
-Burwell took the loss on the mound.
-He fanned two, walked one and allowed three earned runs on six hits in four innings.
+Kelton Klemcke, Mason Meinke and Taylor all drove in runs for the Rhinos.

-Chance Reed (2-3) went the distance on the mound for the Rhinos to earn the win.
-He struck out four, walked a couple and gave up four earned runs on 10 hits.
+Blake Morgan went five innings on the hill to earn the pitching win.
+He struck out five, walked a couple and surrendered one earned run on four hits.

-Josiah Taylor and Mason Meinke had two hits apiece for the Rhinos.
-Ben Elder and Cade Parks drove in two runs apiece, and Gorell, Aiden Otano, Sellers and Taylor all chipped in with RBI.
+Cepcky, Sheffield, Kahle Good and Charles Chenail all had singles for Piney Woods, and Sheffield drove in the lone run.

-Jose Acuna (2-2) shouldered the loss for the TimberHogs with one inning of work on the hill.
-He struck out one and was touched for five earned runs on four hits as the Rhinos broke open a 2-2 game with a five-run second inning.
+Jack Haag was tabbed with the pitching loss.
+He struck out five, walked six and allowed four earned runs on two hits in three innings.
+Ubaldo Romo fanned two with no walks and two earned runs allowed on five hits in two innings of work.